 Our findings, along with several recent theoretical arguments and empirical findings, demonstrate that the current understanding of the SMBH population at the high-MBH, and particularly the low- or retrograde-spinning regime, is highly incomplete.

+I’m always happy to travel around and talk more!
 If you’re interested in what I’m doing, please feel free to message me.
+For a more complete list of talks, please see my CV below.

 Aside from doing research, I enjoy engaging in outreach.
 Please find a selection of outreach activities here - for a more complete summary, please refer to my CV.